Canterbury District Soccer Football Association: Grace Martin Premier League

-The Grace Martin Trophy is the perpetual trophy awarded to the Champions of our highest division of senior women.
-Leichhardt Saints have been the most successful club winning it 9 out of the 11 times the competition have been running for with only Hurlstone park (2014) and Concord (2022) are the only other teams to have won the trophy with Balmain (2017) the only team to have won the premiers plate besides Leichhardt.
+The Grace Martin Trophy is awarded to the Champions of the Canterbury District's highest division of senior women.
+Leichhardt Saints FC have been the most successful club, winning it 11 out of the 13 times the competition has been running.
+Hurlstone Park (2014) and Concord (2022) have been the only other teams to have won trophy, with Balmain (2017) the only team to have won the premiers plate besides Leichhardt Saints.